-The young boy was 3’6 and only weighed 30 to 40 pounds.
-He had blue eyes, medium to light brown curly hair and a fair complexion.
+The young boy was 3’6" and only weighed 30 to 40 pounds.
+He had blue eyes, medium to light brown curly hair, and a fair complexion.
 The police believe he was between 4 and 6 years of age.
 He was found malnourished with deep bruising on his head and body.
-His ribs were visible under his skin and he had bloody and severely dry, chapped lips.
-He had surgical scaring on his ankle and groin and had an L-shaped scar under his chin.
+His ribs were visible under his skin, and he had bloody and severely dry, chapped lips.
+He had surgical scarring on his ankle and groin and had an L-shaped scar under his chin.

-The boys body had clumps of hair on him indicating his hair was cut after death and he had wrinkled hands and feet showing he was submerged in water for a long period of time before death.
-Last time he had eaten was 2 to 3 hours before death and it’s believed he may have had a chronic eye ailment.
-Cause of death was determined to be multiple blows to the head.
+The boy's body had clumps of hair on him, indicating his hair was cut after death.
+He had wrinkled hands and feet, showing he was submerged in water for a long period of time before death.
+The last time he had eaten was 2 to 3 hours before death, and it’s believed he may have had a chronic eye ailment.
+His cause of death was determined to be multiple blows to the head.

 Discovery of the Body

-A few days later a young college student, 26 year old Frederick Benosis, told police he saw a rabbit in the area and knew of the animal traps.
+A few days later, a young college student, 26-year-old Frederick Benosis, told police he saw a rabbit in the area and knew of the animal traps.
 He claimed he got out to make sure the animal was safe and stumbled upon the dead body in the box but didn’t call police right away.
 It was later determined Frederick was in the woods to spy on the women at The Good Shepard School for wayward girls and feared calling the police and incriminating himself.
-His guilt led him to calling the police to report the body the next day.
+His guilt led him to call the police to report the body the next day.

 Once the police had been notified of the body in the woods, they went to the scene.
 They opened a report on February 26, 1957.
-The boy’s body was naked and wrapped in a cheap plaid blanket and he had been stuffed in a bassinet box.
+The boy’s body was naked and wrapped in a cheap plaid blanket, and he had been stuffed in a bassinet box.
 The bassinet that came in this box was only sold at J.C.
-Penny and only 12 had been sold in the area of Upper Darby.
-The police investigated every sale but all boxes and bassinets were accounted for.
+Penney, and only 12 had been sold in the area of Upper Darby.
+The police investigated every sale, but all boxes and bassinets were accounted for.

-They took the boy’s finger prints with hope of finding his identity in a missing child report but they came up empty.
-No missing children reports matched the description of the boy either.
+They took the boy’s fingerprints with hope of finding his identity in a missing child report, but they came up empty.
+No missing children reports matched the description of the boy, either.
 This case gathered local attention in Philadelphia and Delaware Valley but sadly no further.
-The Philadelphia Inquirer printed off 400,000 fliers that had been handed out to everyone.
-It was even put with every single gas bill that was sent out.
-The flier had the boys likeness and what little details they had gathered about his appearance.
+The Philadelphia Inquirer printed off 400,000 fliers that were handed out to everyone.
+It was even included with every single gas bill that was sent out.
+The flier had the boy's likeness and what little details they had gathered about his appearance.

 The police decided to dress the boy up in clothing and sit him up for photos to send out to the public.
-They thought if he looked more alive, then he might be more easy to recognize.
+They thought if he looked more alive, then he might be easier to recognize.
 This didn’t get any results.